-Startups come in a lot of shapes and sizes, and stability and success are not at all guaranteed.
-The choice of which startup to take a job at can be the difference between a fulfilling period of growth, respect, teamwork, and even financial gain versus a period of crushing stress, interpersonal conflict, and failure.
+Startups vary in almost every way you can think of.
+Joining a startup can mean a fulfilling period of growth, respect, teamwork, and financial gain, or a period of crushing stress, interpersonal conflict, and failure—or a surprising combination.
 So how do you choose a startup to work for—and how do you know if the startup path is right for you?

 The good news is that startup employees, founders, and scholars have shared lots of advice on whether to join a startup and how to get hired, and how to choose if a startup is right for you.
 They’ve shared stories of their own successes and failures.
 We’ve organized a lot of this advice here.

 While you can’t eliminate risk in your decision entirely, it’s worth putting in a few hours of reading to make a better decision that’ll effect the next few years of your life and influence your career.
 Some of this knowledge will translate to decisions you have to make down the road.
 As Anand Chopra-McGowan points out, everyone can learn from startup employees—how they find their positions, how they adapt, how they manage their time, how they communicate with managers.
 This is a new way to think about your work, expand your skills, and decide what’s right for you.

 To create this resource list, we put in more than 40 hours of research to pull together and vet great resources.
 We believe this is the most comprehensive and authoritative list (over 90 resources!) of resources about joining a startup.